Who can make a data request?

-- Someone can make a DSR for the University to take other actions such as correct, delete, restrict use of their personal data
+- A DSAR may ask the University to correct, delete or restrict use of their personal data.

-Some requests for information need to be dealt with as “business as usual” e.g. academic transcript requests, or under other University policies and procedures: e.g. appeals against marks or grades or complaints about services.
-If you receive a request from someone about their own personal data that you cannot answer in as a matter of routine business, please forward their request promptly to the relevant team.
+Some requests for information need to be dealt with as 'business as usual' (for example, academic transcript requests) or under other University policies and procedures (for example, appeals against marks or grades or complaints about services).

 Employees and casual staff: contact Human Resources HRHelp@hw.ac.uk

 Edinburgh Business School: contact Student Compliance Manager email@example.com

 For all other data subjects, or for complex requests: contact Information Governance, firstname.lastname@example.org